digitalservicebund/a2j-rechtsantragstelle/doc/adr/0004-disable-console-log.md

 ## Consequences

-- Continued usage of `console.log` in the codebase, supplemented by eslint disabled comments for logging.
+- Continued usage of `console.log` in the codebase, supplemented by configuring linter to warn on using it
+- Linter warnings shall be disabled on a per-line basis
 - Absence of a robust logger framework may limit integration with Node.js frameworks and impede comprehensive monitoring and alerting for webpage access.